top of page

 Kieran Cummins

-In Part 1 we looked at how hypermobility can contribute to back pain, particularly through joint instability, muscle fatigue, and patterns like lower crossed syndrome.
-Now let’s focus on what you can do about it.
+In Part 1, we explored how hypermobility can lead to back pain.
+This is often due to joint instability, muscle fatigue, and conditions like lower crossed syndrome.
+Now, let’s discuss what you can do about it.

-The key to long-term relief is building stability, improving muscle balance, and retraining your body to move efficiently — and physiotherapy is the best place to start.
+The key to long-term relief lies in building stability, improving muscle balance, and retraining your body to move efficiently.
+Physiotherapy is the best place to start this journey.

 Why Strength and Control Matter

-If your joints are hypermobile, they rely heavily on muscles for stability.
-Weak or poorly coordinated muscles around the pelvis and spine make it harder to protect the lower back, leading to repeated flare-ups.
+If your joints are hypermobile, they depend heavily on muscles for stability.
+Weak or poorly coordinated muscles around the pelvis and spine struggle to protect the lower back.
+This can lead to repeated flare-ups.

 A tailored strength and control programme will: